Getting a Master's in criminal justice online is a cooperative program offered by

 evaluative research and understanding complex legal issues relevant to the field of

 criminal justice.
-This degree is best suited to people currently working in the criminal
+This degree is ideal for those wishing to work in law enforcement.

 - Assess and understand criminal justice problems and issues.